Recipe Index » Course » Desserts » Grandma’s Sweet Cherry Cobbler

 To Make The Cobbler Topping

-• In a mixing bowl whisk together two tablespoons of sugar, baking powder, and salt until combined.
+• In a mixing bowl whisk together flour, two tablespoons of sugar, baking powder, and salt until combined.

 • Add the shortening in little dabs.
 Use a pastry blender to blend the crisco into the dry mix until they've combined to form course crumbs.